jdossgollin/2022-elevation-robustness/README.md

 ### Install Julia

-All code has been developed using Julia 1.6, specifically the long term support (LTS) version 1.6.5.
+All code has been developed using Julia 1.6, specifically version 1.6.5.
-You can download this version of Julia at [https://julialang.org/downloads/](https://julialang.org/downloads/).
+We recommend using [JuliaUp](https://github.com/JuliaLang/juliaup) to install this version of Julia.
+If you run Julia using VS Code's Julia extension, this version will be selected automatically (see `.vscode/settings.json`).

 ### Install Packages